TurboPack/SynEdit/Doc/Multi-caret.md

 - if Options include  ssoSelection and you provide a valid Start parameter and Stop = TBufferCoord.Invalid then search/replace take place within the multiple selections, but after/before the Start depending on the option ssoBackwards.

+  ### Printing and previewing

+  Printing and previewing does not yet support multiple selections, but they should work with the active selection as before.